InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 2. Paste in your **Item Purchase Code**.
 3. Click **Verify**.

-And that's it! exact features are now unlocked.
+And that's it!
+All features are now unlocked.

 Can't find your code?
 Here's how to grab it:
 👉 [How to Get Your ThemeForest Purchase Code](https://support.inspirythemes.com/knowledgebase/how-to-get-themeforest-item-purchase-code/)